Biography in brief

 - TV: live studio interviewee commenting on issues of travel safety in the Middle East, including for Sky News and the BBC TV documentary series Conflicts (BBC3).
 Live guest for Studiotalk.tv discussing holidays in Jordan.

-- Radio: From Our Own Correspondent (BBC Radio 4 & World Service) from Kuwait, Riyadh, Amman, Jerusalem, Taif and Cairo, invited studio guest on Excess Baggage (BBC Radio 4) with Sandi Toksvig, field reporter in Jordan for Traveller’s Tree (BBC Radio 4), regular interviewee discussing travel and travel writing on radio stations in the UK and worldwide.
+- Radio: Documentary-maker for BBC radio, both domestic Radio 4 and BBC World Service.
+Also reporting for From Our Own Correspondent (BBC Radio 4 & World Service) from around the Middle East, including Kuwait, Riyadh, Amman, Jerusalem, Taif and Cairo, invited studio guest on Excess Baggage (BBC Radio 4) with Sandi Toksvig, field reporter in Jordan for Traveller’s Tree (BBC Radio 4), regular interviewee discussing travel and travel writing on radio stations in the UK and worldwide.

 I have been profiled in the Jordan Times (6 April 2006), the Oman Daily Observer (26 April 2008) and Royal Wings magazine (July–Aug 2006), and have been interviewed and quoted by media around the world, including CNN, Die Weltwoche (Zurich), Jo (Amman), Islamic Tourism and others.